Meet Serena

 • BIPOC and Asian American experience, including racial trauma, immigrant experience, third culture kids, etc

-• Young adults and students experiencing life transitions, exploring identity, and questioning one’s future/beliefs
+• Young adults and students experiencing life transitions’

 The good news is that not only can effects of trauma reverse, but the cultivation of post-traumatic growth can lead to even greater resilience, inspiring us to live more authentically and intentionally!